Mary Spargo

-Mary Spargo (1904 - 1991) was a 20th-century American newspaper journalist and columnist, best known for her coverage for the Washington Post of the House Un-American Activities Committee, Richard Nixon, the Hollywood Ten, and the Hiss-Chambers Case.
-She was also an FBI informer.
+Mary Spargo (1904–1991) was a 20th-century American newspaper journalist and columnist, best known for her coverage for the Washington Post of the House Un-American Activities Committee (HUAC), Richard Nixon, the Hollywood Ten, and the Hiss-Chambers Case.
+She was also a former HUAC investigator and "secret FBI informer."

 Background

 Spargo was born in Yonkers, New York, and grew up in Bennington, Vermont.
 Her father, John Spargo, was a leading figure in the Socialist Party in the years prior to World War I, and the author of a number of books about socialism and Karl Marx.
 In later years he became a critic of socialism, and an expert on Vermont history.

 She studied at the University of Vermont.

 Career

 Spargo started her career by working for newspapers in New England.

 In 1940, she moved to Washington and worked at first as an investigator for the House Un-American Activities Committee.

 In 1942, she began to work for the Washington Post, for which she covered the U.S. Congress until she left the Post in 1950.

 Hollywood Ten: On May 29, 1947, she reported the beginning of the House Un-American Activities Committee's hearings of 30 Hollywood stars, ten of whom (the "Hollywood Ten") refused to answer questions members including Nixon and who received contempt of Congress indictments.

 1948 Progressive Party Convention: Spargo went to Philadelphia, where on July 22 she reported on the lead-up to the 1948 Progressive National Convention that nominated former U.S. Vice President Henry A. Wallace against the Harry S. Truman (Democrats), Strom Thurmond (Dixiecrats), and Thomas E. Dewey (Republicans).
 "Peace–peace and security–that's the slogan of the self-styled Gideon's army gathered here.
 "Caravans for Wallace" drove around the city with drawings on their sides of the Democratic donkey and Republican elephant going around the "same old merry-go-round" under the banner of Wall Street.
 Woody Guthrie was on-hand to sing his tune from the People's Song book, "The Wallace-Taylor Train" (a take on his Almanac Singers tune "The Farmer-Labor Train," itself a take-off on famed folksong "The Wabash Cannonball").
 Press kits included a "natty postcard" which shows Truman on piano and Dewey draped over it ("Lauren Bacall style") while they sing "Blest Be the Tie Binds" and "A Good Man is Hard to Find."